 Due to the physical limitations of qubits and the challenges of error-correcting qubit systems, it’s unlikely that we will be carrying around quantum computers in our pockets in a foreseeable future.
 Classical computing will have its place amongst us for many years to come and it’s not very likely that we will be carrying around “quantum laptops” in the near future.

-On the other hand, it’s entirely possible that we as public relations professionals might have access to central quantum processing via the cloud.
+On the other hand, it’s entirely possible that we as public relations professionals (and countless of other professions) might have access to central quantum processing via the cloud.

-Put blind faith in the machines — or perish in oblivion
+The scary choice: Trust the machines blindly — or perish in oblivion

 From a philosophical perspective, we might soon find ourselves in a world where computers literally knows more than we do and where they have recommendations for us on everything from how to make decisions to how we should behave.
 Computers might soon be much better than humans at suggesting who to establish relationships with, what to eat, how to get from point A to B, and how to create, innovate, and solve problems.
 We might just be better off taking both business- and relationship advice from computers than from other human beings.

-The conundrum here is that we might not be able to grasp why a quantum computer system ends up with a certain answer — especially if the qubits are nested several layers deep.
+The conundrum of having achieved quantum supremacy is that we might not be able to grasp why a quantum computer system ends up with a certain answer — especially if the qubits are nested several layers deep.
 The only thing we can do is to examine track records and decide to blindly trust whatever these algorithms tells us.